GOP squirms as Bolton prepares to dish on Trump White House

 Administration officials have also sought to undercut another revelation from the Bolton manuscript, one reported Monday by The New York Times.
 It said Bolton told Attorney General William Barr last year that he had concerns that Trump was effectively granting personal favors to the leaders of Turkey and China.
 According to the manuscript, Barr told Bolton he was worried Trump was creating the appearance that he had undue influence over independent Justice Department probes.

-The Justice Department has disputed the assertion that there was any discussion of personal favors or undue influence on investigation.
+The Justice Department has disputed the assertion that there was any discussion of personal favors or undue influence on investigations.
 The department also disputes that Barr ever said the president’s conversations with foreign leaders were inappropriate.

 “If this is truly what Mr. Bolton has written, then it seems he is attributing to Attorney General Barr his own current views — views with which Attorney General Barr does not agree,” Justice Department spokeswoman Kerri Kupec said in a statement.